-Broadly, my research interests include the history of modern political thought (17th-19th century East Asian, European, and American), comparative political theory, and intellectual history.
+Broadly, my research interests include the history of modern political thought (17th-19th century East Asian and European), comparative political theory, and intellectual history.
 I focus primarily on questions concerning empire, religion & politics, and international law.

 Article & Working Papers